abs-git/Traditional_Machine_Learning/README.md

-# Scikit_learn_practice
+## Scikit_learn_practice

-Scikit learn library practice &amp; sample codes
+> - donghyun kang
+>
+> This repository contains the methods of tranditional machine learning algorithm based on Scikit learn library.
+> Each notebook has the simple training codes and visualized figures.